telerik/blazor-docs/components/grid/state.md

 * Grouping - group descriptors (fields by which the grid is grouped), collapsed group indexes.
 * Paging - page index, offset (skip) for virtual scrolling.
 * Rows - indexes of expanded detail templates.
-* Sorting - sort descriptors (fields by which the grid is filtered, and the direction).
+* Sorting - sort descriptors (fields by which the grid is sorted, and the direction).
 * Selection - list of selected items.